The work for a planned Jack Nicklaus-designed golf course in South Buffalo will begin in April.

-Gaughan’s plan also calls for redesigning the Delaware Park golf course, with an idea of using less space to permit restoration of a portion of Olmsted’s original meadow.
-A vocational center for city youth for learning about land and water conservation, botany and agronomy is another part of the plan.
+Gaughan’s plan also calls for redesigning the Delaware Park golf course, with the idea of using less space to permit the restoration of a portion of Olmsted’s original meadow.
+A vocational center for city youth for learning about land and water conservation, botany, and agronomy is another part of the plan.

 “Jack and I agree the first thing we should do is the South Buffalo,” Gaughan said.
 “Our plan is to have the course completed so when we interrupt play in Delaware Park there will be another public course to use.”

 The site has to be prepared for a golf course design before anything can happen, Gaughan said.

 “The parcel is almost an overgrown field, so it has to be mowed, surveyed and the topography recorded,” he said.
 “That’s step one this spring.”